-EMS Electronic Reports - The RHN funded the adoption of the Electronic Patient Care Report for most ambulance squads, covering more than 85% of all emergency medical service calls in the County.
+EMS Electronic Reports - The RHN funded the adoption of the Electronic Patient Care Report for most ambulance squads, covering more than 85% of the 7,900 emergency medical service calls in the County.
 Few counties in the State have such a high percentage.

-Healthy Weight Initiative - this program has started a number of activities, including “GreeneWalks,” winter walking in schools, biking, eating healthier restaurant meals, taste testing of different fruits and vegetables at a local grade school, and promoting breastfeeding.
+Healthy Weight Initiative - This program has started a number of activities, including “GreeneWalks,” winter walking in schools, biking, eating healthier restaurant meals, taste testing of different fruits and vegetables at a local grade school, and promoting breastfeeding.
+We have also sponsored two weight-loss contests in which 630 people participated, and cash prizes were awarded to over 70 people.
+Over 6,000 weight-loss ads have been run on TV and radio.

 Physician Office-based Mental Health - The Network has partnered with the County Mental Health Center and private-sector counselors to provide screening and counseling services in primary care physician offices.
 Establishing these services in “patient-friendly” sites increases access to and participation in mental health programs.
 Hundreds of counseling sessions are conducted yearly.
 Nearly 80% of people see their primary care doctor every year and nearly 90% every two years so establishing the screening and counseling program in primary care doctors’ offices means that nearly everyone could be screened for behavioral health problems.
 About 50% of all primary care physicians in the County are participating, and our goal is to have 100%.
 This program is also proving to be an excellent approach to fostering cooperation in patient case management between medical doctors and behavioral health professionals.